taglib/taglib/INSTALL.md

 Requirements:
 * Tool chain, build environment, whatever ya want to call it ...
   Installed and working.
-* CMake program.
-(Available at: www.cmake.org)
+* CMake program (available at: www.cmake.org).
   Installed and working.

 Optional:
 * Zlib library.
   Available in some tool chains, not all.
   Search the web, take your choice.

   Useful configuration options used with CMake (GUI and/or command line):
   Any of the `ZLIB_` variables may be used at the command line, `ZLIB_ROOT` is only available on the command line.